2019 Festival of Little Houses: SOLD OUT

-Tickets will go on sale June 4th.
-We have sold out the last three years.
+We have sold out the last five years within hours.
 We recommend early purchase.
-Returning families will be sent a link on June 1st to register.
+In 2020, returning families will be sent a link on June 5th to register.
 We will use the email used to register last year.

 Tickets include field camping for the weekend.